island-is/island.is/apps/native/app/android/fastlane/README.md

 - **Play Store Upload**

-  Upload a new AAB to the Google Play store.
+  Upload a new AAB to the Google Play Store.

   ```bash
   [bundle exec] fastlane android play_store_upload